Random Periodic Processes, Periodic Measures and Ergodicity: Poincar e sections and ergodicity with periodicity

-\begin{lem} Assume the Markovian semigroup $P(t)$ is stochastically continuous and Condition A holds.
-Then the invariant measure $\bar\rho$ is ergodic.
-Moreover, $L$ defined by (\ref{fengc2}) is the unique set (up to a $\bar \rho$-measure 0 set) with positive $\bar \rho$-measure satisfying $P(t,x,L)=I_L(x)$. \end{lem} \proof For any $B\in {\mathcal{B}}(X)$, if
+\begin{lem} Assume the Markovian semigroup $P(t)$ is stochastically continuous.
+Then the invariant measure $\bar\rho$ is ergodic if and only if Condition A holds.
+Moreover, in this case $L$ defined by (\ref{fengc2}) is the unique set (up to a $\bar \rho$-measure 0 set) with positive $\bar \rho$-measure satisfying $P(t,x,L)=I_L(x)$. \end{lem} \begin{proof} First assume Condition A holds.
+For any $\Gamma \in {\mathcal B}(\mathbb{X})$, if

 then it turns out from Condition A that